 This includes learning how to identify knowledge gaps, developing and implementing strategies to meet those needs, and leading clinical education programs within the organization to meet specific goals.
 Given their role, clinical educators must also demonstrate strong leadership and interpersonal collaboration skills, knowing how to coach and mentor, provide effective feedback, evaluate performance, and work with individuals to build their critical thinking and clinical reasoning skills.

-Our program’s partnership with the UBC Sauder School of Business supports students’ development as clinical educators and leaders.
+Our program’s partnership with the UBC Sauder’s Robert H. Lee Graduate School supports students’ development as clinical educators and leaders.
 Sixty per cent of the courses in the one-year MHLP in Clinical Education program are offered through the School of Nursing, with the remainder being business and leadership courses taught by UBC Sauder faculty.
 These courses on project management, organizational leadership and data analytics sharpen students’ business, communication and interpersonal skills.

 I came to UBC in 2012 and have been a nurse educator for over 30 years, working in nursing schools across the Lower Mainland and other nursing education contexts.
 In my role as clinical practice faculty lead in the UBC School of Nursing, I’ve focused on clinical competency and evaluation, curriculum design and implementation at the undergraduate level.
 I’m also involved in orientation and professional development for clinical instructors.